syncthing/docs/users/config.rst

         These are equivalent and will result in Syncthing listening on all interfaces via both IPv4 and IPv6.

+    UNIX socket location (``/var/run/st.sock``)
+        If the address is an absolute path it is interpreted as the path to a UNIX socket.
+        (Added in v0.14.52.)

 user
     Set to require authentication.